Yuri05/developer-docs/ospsuite-r-specifics/collaboration_guide.md

 5. Once the pull request is approved and merged, the local branch can be cleaned away using `usethis::pr_finish()`.

-6. Make sure the current branch is the default branch (usually `main`) and create the release on github using: `usethis::use_github_release()`
+6. Make sure the current branch is the default branch (usually `main`) and create the release on github using: `usethis::use_github_release()`.

+7. Download the built packages from the GitHub action run from the PR merge and attach them to the release.

-7. Now, the package must be put back to development mode.
+8. Now, the package must be put back to development mode.
 For this, we will create another Pull Request in which we will repeat the previous steps but with a different version number.
 The development version number ends with a `.9000` so that both dev and users can easily distinguish between the two.
   Pick "dev" after executing the following code:

   ```r